basp/linie/src/Genie/README.md

 Assert.Equal(-2, w.Y);
 ```

 But also with other types.
-All builtin types should work out of the box but you can also use custom types if you support a few math operations.
+All builtin numeric types should (mostly) work (this includes `int`, `double`, `long`) but you can also use custom types if you support a few math operations.
 Below is an example using the included `EFloat` type:
 ```
 var u = Vector2.Create(
     new EFloat(2),